Cortexian/Melody10/Elite-C/firmware.md

-The firmware provided was generated using kbfirmware.com for an Elite-C V4 controller.
+The firmware provided was generated using kbfirmware.com for an Elite-C V4 controller and the 2u+ plate.

 Please see the following images for wiring guide and recommended pin mapping.

 ![image](https://user-images.githubusercontent.com/76460985/202427901-031e370b-fd28-4e36-ac4f-7f6aafd417e3.png)